-- 7.1 Starting with an update of the 2015/16 actual position, the affordability assessment which has been undertaken has projected the position over the 26 year period covering the current financial year and the following 25 years (i.e. 2016/17 to 2041/42) for the following:-

-- the Council's loan charges grant;

-- the Council's loan charges budget;

-- the Council's existing loan charges commitments (unavoidable costs);

-- the impact of the special repayment strategy;

-- estimated levels of capital expenditure;

-- estimated levels of capital grants;

-- estimated levels of capital receipts & other contributions; and

-- estimated levels of borrowing.

-7.2 This has involved using estimates and making assumptions which will undoubtedly change over time but the assessment is considered to be both robust and reasonable based on known information at this time.
+- 7.1 Starting with an update of the 2014/15 position, the affordability assessment which has been undertaken has projected the position over the 25 year period following the current financial year (i.e. 2015/16 to 2039/40) for the following:- - the Council's loan charges grant; - the Council's loan charges budget; - the Council's existing loan charges commitments (unavoidable costs); - the impact of the special repayment strategy; - estimated levels of capital expenditure; - estimated levels of capital grants; - estimated levels of capital receipts & other contributions; and - estimated levels of borrowing. - 7.2 This has involved using estimates and making assumptions which will no doubt change over time but the assessment is considered to be both robust and reasonable based on known information at this time.